kevinzheng117/Time-Locker-112-Edition/readme.txt.txt

 points for moving past distances they have already done so.
 'd' - draws player hitbox which shows that it is an irregular polygon, making it easier to see its collision with other objects.
+These shortcuts are only available after starting a game.
 Other features can all be easily accessed by simply playing the game.

 Fonts: N/A (uses the font Impact which should already be on Windows and Mac)